WHICH IS MORE "FUNDAMENTAL,"

 Ampere to students who have no grasp of the Coulomb.
 They write as if

-"electricity" is always measured in Amperes, while writing that charge is
+"electricity" is always measured in Amperes, while also writing that charge

 I say, on the contrary.
 Coulombs are fundamental, while Amperes are just

-a convenient simplification of the concept called "Coulombs per second."
+a convenient simplification, a jargon-term meaning "Coulombs per second."